MarcinOrlowski/lombok-php/docs/attributes/setter.md

 ## Description ##

-Provides setter method for all the non-public and non-static properties of the class.
-Can be applied to each of property individually or to whole class.
+Provides a setter method for all non-public and non-static properties of the class.
+It can be applied to each property individually or to the whole class.

 ## Notes ##

-* Each setter provided witll return instance of the object for easy chaining.
+* Each setter provided will return an instance of the object for easy chaining.

-* While mixing accessor attributes in class scope and property scope, class scope will **only** be applied if no property attribute were used.
-This lets you set wider scope for the whole class and still narrow it for specific properties.
-For example, if you put `#[Setter, Getter]` to your `class`, but `#[Getter]` to specific property, that property will NOT have setter added.
+* While mixing accessor attributes at the class scope and property scope, the class scope will * *only** be applied if no property attributes were used.
+This allows for setting a wider scope for the whole class while narrowing it for specific properties.
+For example, if you assign `#[Setter, Getter]` to your `class`, but `#[Getter]` to a specific property, that property will NOT have a setter added.

-* When applied to each property individually, will throw an exception when accessor method name collides with existing class method.
-When applied to the whole class however, conflicts are silently ignored and original method remains, with no accessor provided.
+* When applied to each property individually, an exception will be thrown if the accessor method name collides with an existing class method.
+However, when applied to the whole class, conflicts are silently ignored, the original method remains, and no accessor is provided.

-* When applied to each property individually, will throw an exception when applied to either `public`   or `static` property as neither is supported by design.
-When applied to the whole class however, all the `public` and `static` properties will be silently ignored.
+* When applied to each property individually, an exception will be thrown if applied to either a `public` or `static` property, as neither is supported by design.
+However, when applied to the whole class, all the `public` and `static` properties will be silently ignored.

-* All method names provided use [SnakeCase](https://en.wikipedia.org/wiki/Snake_case) naming convention regardless of the property name's style.
-For example, `myProperty` will be transformed to `setMyProperty()` and for `my_property` will be transformed to `setMyProperty()`.
+* All method names provided use the [SnakeCase](https://en.wikipedia.org/wiki/Snake_case) naming convention regardless of the property name's style.
+For example, `myProperty` will be transformed to `setMyProperty()` and `my_property` will be transformed to `setMyProperty()`.

 ## Examples ##